JJSwigut/Stonks/README.md

 The application leverages several popular libraries and tools in the Android ecosystem:

 - **Koin**: A pragmatic lightweight dependency injection framework for Kotlin.
 It's used for managing app modules and providing dependencies, which helps in keeping the code clean and the components loosely coupled.
+While Koin offers simplicity and speed of setup, it does trade off compile-time safety which frameworks like Dagger provide.
+This means that dependency issues might not be caught until runtime.
+For me though, the ease of use and reduced boilerplate code often make Koin a preferred choice for smaller projects or projects with less complex dependency graphs.

 - **Ktor**: A modern multiplatform asynchronous HTTP client used for implementing the network layer and making API calls.
 It uses suspend functions for asynchronous API calls, which simplifies the async logic.